The Architecture of Agency Volume 5 The Viability Criterion

 Axio is not an attempt to create a universal morality.
 It is an attempt to describe the conditions under which agency persists.

 Some agents do not seek persistence.
 Some prefer short-run intensity over long-run stability.
 Axio does not argue against them; it models their consequences and leaves the choice where it always was.
 But for agents who do care about coherence, accuracy, and long-term influence, it provides a map — structured not by moral rules but by thermodynamic limits, cybernetic feedback, branching-future Measure, and recursive preference consistency.
 It is, in that sense, a philosophy for those who intend to remain agents tomorrow.
 Not because it excludes the others — the system makes no requirement that every pattern persist.
-It simply describes which architectures remain viable over time.
+It describes which architectures remain viable over time.

 In the end, Axio privileges no value system by decree.
 It analyzes how architectures behave under recursion, cost, and consequence; some remain stable, others fail their own preconditions.
 Agents who care about persistence will find the stable region.
 Agents who don’t will find other attractors.
 The model judges neither — it maps where each choice leads and leaves each agent responsible for the structure they choose to inhabit.
 What normative weight that responsibility can bear — what an ethics built knowingly on this descriptive base looks like — is the work of the ethics of viability.